gscontras/probLang/chapters/08-lexical-uncertainty.md

 >> **Exercise:** Generate predictions from the literal listener by first sampling an `utterance` and some `refinements`, then feeding these variables into the `literal_listener` function.

+To continue the RSA recursion, we'll need a speaker who reasons about the literal listener.
+This reasoning depends crucially on the `speaker_utility` function, which evaluates the probability that the `listener` will arrive at the correct `knowledge_state`.

 ~~~~
 // speaker utility function
 var speaker_utility = function(knowledge_state,listener){